 Moral judgement: Moral reasoning was severely impaired during partial sleep deprivation, lack of sleep is associated with low moral awareness

-How to manage fatigue in the workplace
+Fatigue management in the workplace

 According to Safe Work Australia, the risks associated with fatigue can be managed by following a systematic process which involves: